pascut/Magento-Store-by-GeoIP/README.md

 Copy there the folder "geoip".
 The folder 'geoip' contains a file called: "ip2locationlite.class.php".

 **3**.
-Go to your index.php from the Magento's root folder and make the changes from my index.php
+Go to your index.php from the Magento's root folder and make the changes just like below (just like I explained in the file index.php):

 **i) Replace this code:**

-<?php
 /* Store or website code */
 $mageRunCode = isset($_SERVER['MAGE_RUN_CODE']) ? $_SERVER['MAGE_RUN_CODE'] : '';